Westerveld/SolentJamFeb/Take 2/README.md

 Tasks to do:

-- Name for the game
+- Name for the game - Done, in Transit
 - Artwork for Southampton Game Fest
-- Add multiplier mechanic
+- Add multiplier mechanic - Done
 - Convert rooms to allow free movement for the player
 - Variating enemies
 - Power up system rework